I've been to hollywood, I've been to redwood

 You'll also find logs for the two other Sequoioideae species — Dawn Redwoods (metasequoia glyptostroboides) and Giant Sequoias (sequoiadendron giganteum).

-Maybe one day, an arborist or climatologist could use this map as a resource for a larger study on how species adapt to our changing climate and increasingly developed worlds.
+Maybe one day an arborist or climatologist can use this map as a resource for a larger study on how species adapt to our changing climate and increasingly developed worlds.

 EDIT: Google map short links are incorrect.
 Realizing description shortened URLs have an expiration date to their uniqueness.
 Some of the older URLs don't link to their original street view.